 1. Do arrive on time (or five minutes early).
 If your session is scheduled to start at 11:00 a.m. and you arrive a half an hour late, you are not only cutting into time reserved for you (i.e., potentially reducing the number of images you will have to choose from), but negatively impacting a photographer’s schedule for the rest of the day (e.g., delaying retouching images, making callbacks, releasing images).
-You might also hurt other clients schedule for that same day.
+You might also hurt other clients schedules.

 2. Do pay your bills on time.
-If invoices are due the same day and you agree to do so, then pay them per the agreement.
-Not paying a booking fee on time, for example, leaves a photographer wondering whether to release a requested time slot to someone else.
-If you requested a particular Saturday and someone else needs a weekend, if the photographer is thoughtful, s/he might contact you to find out the status of the booking fee payment and to let you know someone else needs that time slot.
-However, back and forth mothering is not pleasant for anyone.
-Potential clients don’t enjoy status calls, and photographers don’t enjoy re-validating requests.
-Most photographers soon enact a no-payment-no-booking-date policy (with no calls or notice) for this reason … potentially leaving you without a session scheduled.
-Not paying for a completed photoshoot on time can delay retouching images and delivery of those images.
+If invoices are due that day and you agree to pay them that day, please do so.
+Not paying a booking fee on time leaves a photographer wondering whether to release a requested time slot to someone else.
+If you requested a specific Saturday and someone else also requests that same Saturday, if you haven’t completed payment as agreed, if the photographer is thoughtful, s/he might contact you to find out the status of the booking fee.
+However, generally this back and forth mothering is not pleasant.
+Potential clients don’t enjoy status calls, and photographers don’t enjoy re-validating dates.
+Most photographers soon enact a no-payment-no-booking-policy with no calls or notice for this reason … potentially leaving you without a session.
+Likewise, not paying for an already completed photoshoot delays retouching and delivery of images.
 While untimely payments are rare, when they do occur, they cause a photographer to tighten rules for everyone.

-3. (Child Photoshoots) Do bring expected signed releases with you as required.
-Don’t forget them.
+3. (Child Photoshoots) Do bring signed releases with you.
 I recently modified my booking process for minors.
-I now require a signed minor modeling release and a standard booking fee ahead of time, before even booking the session.
+I now require a signed minor modeling release and a standard booking fee ahead of time, before booking a session with minors.
 Why?
-I don’t want a pleasant photoshoot experience tainted by having to make repetitious follow-up calls to receive signed forms previously agreed to by a client.
+I don’t want a pleasant photoshoot experience tainted by follow-up calls for forms.

-4. Do let the photographer preview your wardrobe selection.
-I have clients text me images of what they plan to bring.
+4. Do let the photographer preview your planned wardrobe selection.
+I request that clients text me images of the wardrobe and accessories they plan to bring.
 More than once, before I made this step part of my pre-consultation workflow, a few clients arrived with either not enough choices or items that didn’t photograph well.
 Sometimes an item was not flattering.
 Other times a scoop neck was too deep.
 Men’s jackets were too tight; blouses too distracting.
-Still other times an item didn’t hang well, fit well, or created a ton of wrinkles.
+Still other times an item didn’t hang well, fit well, or created a ton of wrinkles in the image.
 Clothing issues happen with men and women.
-It’s not gender specific.
-Also, I have noticed people are a bit shy about bringing a lot of clothes to a photoshoot.
+Also, clients can be shy about bringing a lot of clothes to a photoshoot.
 Do take comfort knowing that headshot and portrait photographers expect clients to bring wardrobe choices.

 5. Retouching preferences.
-On rare occasion, after discussing preferences with a client during a photoshoot selection process, when a client reviews retouched images they notice something additional they want retouched – or they didn’t want retouched.
-Four items come to mind – beauty marks, eye size differences, root hair color, and personal anomalies (e.g., large nose, bad teeth, scars).
+On rare occasion, after discussing preferences with a client during the culling process, when a client reviews retouched images they notice something additional they want or didn’t want retouched.
+Four things come to mind – beauty marks, eye size differences, root hair color, and personal anomalies (e.g., large nose, bad teeth, scars).
 If you have a tiny beauty mark you want to keep, do point it out ahead of time.
-If you color your hair, do retouch your roots before the photoshoot (or do mention you’d like them retouched).
-Hair roots can incur an additional charge depending on how extensive the work performed is.
-If you want eye size adjusted (most people have slight differences), mention this ahead of time.
+If you color your hair, do retouch roots beforehand (or mention you’d like them retouched ahead of time).
+If you want eye size adjusted (most people have slight differences), mention this.
 If you have a feature that bothers you, point it out.
 As a professional photographer, I have a retouching workflow and techniques I follow for consistency.
 There are things I routinely look for and things I don’t alter.
 I see imperfections as beautiful and part of what make you unique.
-However, if you want specific features altered, be sure to mention them before your images are retouched.
-If you want your eyes a lighter shade of blue, mention this.
-I normally would not do this.
-I would enhance someone’s eye color by staying true to a natural color, but I would not change eye color shades.
-Be precise and descriptive.
-If you have a mole with a blemish under it, there is a good chance it will be removed.
-Skin touch up and blemish removal are common.
-If you want to keep that mole, mention this.
-If you are older with severe eye wrinkles/lines, they likely will be softened to fit your age but not removed entirely.
-If there are lines you want removed totally, mention them.
-If you have badly yellowed stained teeth, the degree of yellow will be minimized but will not turn a bright white.
-I try to stay true and consistent with a person’s natural looks.
-See the pattern?
-Features are improved, softened, and minimized to fit an individual, but not totally removed, unless they are a temporary defect like a blemish.
-The point is, as a general rule, retouching requests agreed to ahead of time can usually be accommodated at no charge.
-Afterwards, however, when images have already been retouched, exported, uploaded, etc., additional charges might be required.
-Again, make sure you review a photographer’s portfolio ahead of time for clues on what finished images look like.
-For help reviewing images and what to look for, be sure to read the blogpost “Finding the Best Portrait or Headshot Photographer Near You.”
+As a general rule, retouching requests agreed to ahead of time are accommodated at no extra charge.
+Afterwards, when images have been retouched, exported, uploaded, etc., additional charges might be required.
+For tips on more details to look for, checkout the blogpost “Finding the Best Portrait or Headshot Photographer Near You.”